-The course will present a variety of common and cutting-edge qualitative research methods in human geography.
+The course will present a variety of common and cutting-edge qualitative research methods in human geography and beyond.
 It aims to give you the skills to design your research in a way that is analytically powerful and practically feasible.
 The course aims to increase your understanding of the choices involved in conducting qualitative research, including the assessment of what methods are suited to deal with different research questions.

-The seminar series will provide you with the chance to reflect on your own choices, and to get feedback from students and facilitators on your research design.
+Through an interactive learning philosophy, the course will provide you with the chance to reflect on your own choices, and to get feedback from students and facilitators on your research design.
 You will also participate in practical exercises and role play where you will be able to gain experiences which will challenge your theoretical knowledge of qualitative methods, and make you better prepared for a fieldwork setting.

 You will be able to obtain:

 - An understanding of qualitative research methodologies and their possibilities.

 - An understanding of how different methods and techniques can be used to generate different types of qualitative data, and learn about the ethical dilemmas and strategic limitations associated with these.

 - An insight into strategies for qualitative data interpretation and analysis, their possibilities and limitations.